desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

       for several days);
     * an active on-wire attacker cannot tamper with the delegation.

-- The security
+- Security in view of [@!RFC8078]:
-  level of the method is strictly higher than the "accept CDS/CDNSKEY after a while"-approach that is already in use at several ccTLD registries ("Accept after Delay", [@!RFC8078], Section 3.3).
+    * The security l of the method is strictly higher than the "accept CDS/CDNSKEY after a while"-approach that is already in use at several ccTLD registries ("Accept after Delay", [@!RFC8078], Section 3.3).
       This is because the method described here adds stronger guarantees, but removes nothing.
+    * In case of a hash collision, two distinct child zones may be associated with the same signaling name.
+However, key mix-up is prevented by the requirement to check signaling records against the "original copy" at the Child's apex.
+A collision thus produces a mismatch and impede bootstrapping, but it won't allow an attacker to inject unauthorized key material.
+The situation is thus equivalent to the traditional bootstrapping model (e.g. RFC 8078).
+Other mitigations such as salt are thus not considered necessary.

 - Actors in the chain(s) of trust of the zone(s) used for bootstrapping (the DNS Operator themselves, plus entities further up in the chain) can undermine the